Xoltron/xolt.github.io/README.md

 * Swiftbed, my bestest friend on discord.
 He cool.
 * [https://shsgames.github.io](https://shsgames.github.io) - An awesome game website!
 * Brycen: "Ecoli turns ogers into **pickles.**"
-* the dog what doin this cat is d this cat is r this cat is rd this cat just j **HEAHAEAEHAEHAHEAHEHAEHAH**
+* the dog what doin this cat is d this cat is r this cat is rd this cat just j **HEHAEHAHEAHEHAH**